 The unit is designed to be located outside the building with unobstructed condenser air inlet and discharge.
 Additionally, the unit must be situated to permit access for service and installation.
 Condenser air enters from three sides.
 Air discharges upward from the top of the unit.
 Refrigerant gauge connections are made on the right side of the unit as you face the compressor compartment.
-Electrical connections can be made either on the right or left sides of the unit.
-The best and most common application is for the unit to be located 12" from the wall (4"

-minimum) with the connection side facing the wall.
+Electrical connections can be made either on the right, bottom or duct panel side of the unit.
+The best and most common application is for the unit to be located 12" from wall (4" minimum) with the connection side facing the wall.
 This "close to the wall" application minimizes exposed wiring.

 Close to the wall application assures free, unobstructed air to the other two sides.
 In more confined application spaces, such as corners provide a minimum 12" clearance on all air inlet sides.
 Allow 36" minimum for service access to the compressor compartment and controls.
 The top of the unit should be completely unobstructed.
 If units are to be located under an overhang, there should be a minimum of 48" clearance and provisions made to deflect the warm discharge air out from the overhang.
-See FIGURE 1: GROUND LEVEL INSTALLATION below.
+See Figure 1 - Ground Level Installation below.

-FIGURE 1: GROUND LEVEL INSTALLATION
+GROUND LEVEL INSTALLATION FIGURE 1